maaztarkalanii/maaztarkalanii/README.md

-# Hello, I'm Engr Maaz Takalanii!
+# Hello, I'm Engr Maaz Tarkalanii!
 Welcome to my GitHub profile.
 I'm a computer system engineer with a passion for technology and a focus on the following areas:

 - **Flutter UI/UX:** Creating engaging and beautiful user interfaces using Flutter.